Battle of the Beef: Bone-in VS. Boneless Steak

 The Bone-In Steak

-Talk to many steak connoisseurs and chefs and they'll tell you bone-in steaks have more flavor because of the transfer of flavor from the internal bone marrow to the meat.
+Many steak connoisseurs and chefs say bone-in steaks have more flavor because the bone marrow transfers flavor to the meat.

 Inside every bone is a substance called marrow.
 In steaks, marrow is either red or yellow.
-Yellow marrow is incredibly flavorful and surprisingly underutilized.
+Yellow bone marrow is incredibly flavorful and surprisingly under-utilized.

-Bone-in crusaders say that when you cook your steak, this yellow marrow transfers into the meat, giving it a smooth, buttery flavor.
+Bone-in advocates claim that when you cook steak, the yellow marrow seeps into the meat, adding a creamy, buttery flavor.

 The Boneless Steak